RTRFM: Neon Picnic

 RTRFM's Neon Picnic, held at the Hyde Park Amphitheatre, features a selection of local hits, both new and old.
 Neon Picnic is a family-friendly and free event.

 In the Pines

 RTRFM's 'In the Pines' event is hosted annually at the University of Western Australia's Somerville Auditorium and celebrates local music talent from a variety of different genres.

 Fremantle Winter Music Festival

 RTRFM established the Fremantle Winter Music Festival in 2007, which has since been held annually in multiple venues throughout Fremantle.
 The event showcases both well-known and up-and-coming bands from Fremantle and Perth.

 Radiothon

 RTRFM's major fundraiser is known as Radiothon.
 The event is hosted over a ten-day period in August and encourages listeners to subscribe to the station.
 Radiothon is kicked off each year with an Opening Party event (and in some years, also features a Closing Party event).
+The station relies on public donations and subscriptions as a major source of funding and has ATO DGR status for donations.